 I moved to Maui and sharpened my skills in photography, video production, web design, and graphics.
 I did branding for corporate incentive programs, project graduations, weddings, fundraisers, and a whole range of interesting creative projects.
 It was great.
 It was fun.
 It was so much fun.

 Then on a flip of a page, I’m back in politics.
 I worked in the Office of Mayor Alan Arakawa for the County of Maui as his Deputy Chief of Staff.
-From the executive branch, I now work for the Maui County Council as the Office of Council Services’ Communication Director.
+From the executive branch, I gained deeper knowledge about the legislative process working for the Maui County Council as the Office of Council Services’ Communication Director.

 To keep up with my alma mater’s mission to promote excellence, I strive to look for my co-isko and iskas as an officer for the University of the Philippines Alumni Association of Hawaii.
 Tambay hours with this group is always fun.